gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 export default IndexPage
 ```

-Navigate to your browser and you should see our plugin working it its magic:
+Navigate to your browser and you should see our plugin working its magic:

 ![Language chooser navigation](./language-with-navigation.gif)